1. Key Characteristics

 The nails grow quickly, so trim them every 2 weeks or as needed.
 The ears accumulate wax and debris, which may lead to infections, so make ear cleaning a part of your routine when trimming the nails.
 Brush your dog’s teeth more frequently, however.

-LOW: Potential health problems in this breed include:
+MEDIUM: Potential health problems in this breed include: